JonKing93/Github-Tutorial-Workshop/workshop/07-merge.md

 # Merging branches

 As mentioned previously, you might branch your code so that you can maintain a working version while testing out new features that could break your code or analysis.
-However, once you finish developing the new features, you may ready to consolidate the two branches.
+However, once you finish developing the new features, you may be ready to consolidate the two branches.

 ![The main branch has a second branch for developing a new feature.
 The second branch has reached a commit labeled 'Finished new feature'.](..\assets\images\07\pre-merge.svg)